thisarray/mdn_platformer_game/workshop/step03.md

 To create platforms, we are going to create an Actor instance for each platform.
 But first we need to make the images available so we need to load them.

-Modify the imageLoader section to load the platforms.
+Modify the imageLoader section to load the images for the various sizes of platforms.

 ```html
 <section id="imageLoader" class="hidden">